 I was seduced online by some very similar looking hearts to these a couple of weeks ago on My Fussy Eater.
 They were strawberry flavoured and I'm sure they tasted amazing.
-I didn't have any strawberries but I couldn't resist making some similar ones with stewed rhubarb.
+I didn't have any strawberries but I couldn't resist making some similar frozen heart snacks with stewed rhubarb.

 I'd stewed the rhubarb with some cinnamon and sugar and it was sitting in the fridge waiting for me to do something with it.
 The fromage frais was in tubes doing exactly the same.
 Both would have been delicious just as they were but putting them together like this needed so little effort it was hard to say no.

-If I hadn't had a silicon hearts mould I wouldn't have been able to make them look quite so cute but I could still have made them.
-You can just freeze them in a lollipop mould.
+If I hadn't had a silicon hearts mould I wouldn't have been able to make them look quite so cute but it doesn't need to stop you making them.
+You can just freeze these frozen rhubarb snacks in a lollipop mould.

-You don't really need a recipe for these and there are so many possible variations depending on what fruit or yoghurt you use, but as I like to do it, I've included the recipe below anyway.
+You don't really need a recipe for these and there are so many possible variations depending on what fruit, fromage frais or yogurt you use, but I've included the recipe card further down the post anyway.